yearn/yearn-devdocs/docs/contributing/governance/yfi.md

 # YFI
 ---
 The YFI token is a tool for coordination between Yearn's contributors, community and associated protocols.
-It was created to decentralize the management and development of yearn products while providing an environment for fast paced innovation.
+It was created to decentralize the management and development of yearn products while providing an environment for fast-paced innovation.

 ### Details